utopp/azr/README.md

 ## Related work

-azr is inspired by Python's [azure-identity](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme) library, which provides a more complete coverage of Azure authentication scenarios and introduced the credential chain pattern for automatic authentication method discovery.
+azr is inspired by Python's [azure-identity](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme) library, which provides comprehensive coverage of Azure authentication scenarios and introduced the credential chain pattern for automatic authentication method discovery.

-The R package [AzureAuth](https://github.com/Azure/AzureAuth) (based on package 'httr') also provides token acquisition for Azure services, but does not offer an explicit way to define credential chains.
+The R package [AzureAuth](https://github.com/Azure/AzureAuth) (based on httr) also provides token acquisition for Azure services, but does not offer an explicit way to define credential chains.
+This becomes important in scenarios where different authentication methods require different configurations.
+For example:

+- **Client Secret Credentials**: Using a service principal `client_id` with an application-specific `scope`
+- **Interactive Credentials**: Using user authentication with different credentials

+azr addresses this by allowing you to define custom credential chains with method-specific configurations, enabling seamless fallback between authentication approaches.

 ## Installation